plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>detectLocationId</strong>(<a target="_blank" href="http://php.net/int">int</a> $plentyId, <a target="_blank" href="http://php.net/int">int</a> $countryId = null):<a target="_blank" href="http://php.net/int">int</a></pre>

 Get a location ID for a country of delivery.
-The plenty ID must be specifiend and the ID of the country of delivery can be specified.
+The plenty ID must be specified and the ID of the country of delivery can be specified.
 If the ID of a country is not specified, the ID of the standard location of the specified client will be returned.

 ##### <strong>Parameters</strong>